ansonwong-1/awong30/14_css/readme.md

 - While doing the gallery, we found that Team Chattering Chickens had written the Copyright as a footer.
 We used a different method but information like that is typically written with the footer tag.
 - We also received clarification on how the site was supposed to look but left it the same to yield the same content
 - What other DIAGs can we print for this assignment to ensure all parts are working correctly?
-- The reference to the css file should be done in the flask file; when we tried in the html file, there were no errors but the site was not styled.